d1b1/d1b1.github.com/_articles/why-developer-run-to-code.md

 ---
-title: Why Developers Always Want to Build — and How It Costs Us
+title: Why Developers Always Want to Build & the Cost
 subtitle: Every time I asked my team to evaluate SaaS tools, I watched the same thing happen.
 A predictable resistance.
 A build-first mindset.
 And over time, I realized: it wasn’t just bias — it was culture.
 layout: default
 published: true